As a congregation, we believe our mission is:

 We invite you to come and experience what the Lord is up to!

-Unity Presbyterian Church is the result of a merger between two Presbyterian congregations: Second Presbyterian and Westminster Presbyterian.
+In 1999, Unity was formed by the merger of two Presbyterian congregations in town: Second Presbyterian and Westminster Presbyterian.

 Westminster Presbyterian Church was organized in 1827, when an attorney by the name of Matthew Gaston gave the lot where the present church stands to the Presbyterians who were trying to organize a church in Cambridge.
 It was not until 1832; however, that the lot was cleared and a small wooden building was erected on the present site of Unity Presbyterian Church.
 In 1855 plans for a new brick building were prepared and a new structure was completed in 1857 at cost of $4,029.22.
 A new replacement building was completed in 1893 which served the congregation for almost 20 years.
-Finally in January 1915 a newly remodeled church and chapel were dedicated, with this third church building on the site, becoming our current church.
-In 1955 the old chapel was raised and a new chapel, education building and fellowship facilities were added.
+Finally in January 1915 a newly remodeled church and chapel were dedicated, with this third church building on the site, which is Unity's current building.
+In 1955 the old chapel was demolished and a new chapel, education building and fellowship facilities were added.